Persepolis (comics): Critical reception

 Despite the controversy surrounding the novel, Persepolis has turned into an important piece of literature which connects the Western and Iranian world.
 The graphic novel was awarded to Newsweek's Ten Best Fiction books list, and was created into a film in 2007.
 Reading Persepolis "lends itself to discussion of literary strategies and to teaching visual literacy, as well as to broader discussions of cultural difference as constructed in art and the media and as experienced in life".

 Friere and Macedo argue that teaching Persepolis in a middle school classroom has proved to be beneficial in the development of students' literacy and critical thinking skills, which are necessary to help them interpret the world around them.
 In a journal article on how to teach Persepolis in a post 9/11 classroom, Lisa Botshon and Melinda Plastas from the University of Illinois assert that Persepolis offers a platform for students to question Western stereotypes and fear surrounding the Middle East.
 Another study that was done also showed that Persepolis has greatly impacted the thinking skills of middle school students who were taught it in their ELA classroom.
 Despite the images and easy-to-read text, Persepolis is also often taught at the high school level because high-school aged students would be able to take the information learned and thoroughly discuss it to enhance their literary skills.
 From writing about her life and the people in it, Satrapi's writing also denies the typical assumptions made by the world about Western Iranian women.
 Friere and Macedo believe that the way women and Iranian society in general are presented in the book can help students come to doubt their perceived sense of national insecurity when it comes to the Middle East.

 In 2019, the graphic novel was ranked 47th on The Guardians list of the 100 best books of the 21st century.
+In 2024, it was ranked 48th of the 100 best books of the 21st century by the New York Times.